Summary

 Frequently Asked Questions (FAQs)

-1. What is a webhook in Wati's Chatbot Builder?
+1. What are webhooks in Wati’s Chatbot Builder?

-→ A webhook is a mechanism that allows your chatbot to send and receive real-time data from external applications using GET or POST API requests.
-This enables dynamic interactions, such as fetching user details, verifying data, or integrating with third-party services.
+Webhooks let your chatbot send or receive real-time data from external applications using GET or POST API requests.
+This helps you create dynamic and personalized chatbot responses.

-→ The webhook feature is available only in the Pro & Business plans.
-If you are on the Standard plan, you can create and save chatbots with webhooks but will need to upgrade before using them in Keyword Action or Default Action workflows.
+Webhooks are fully available in the Pro and Business plans.
+Users on the Standard plan can create and save chatbots with webhooks but must upgrade to use them in Keyword Action or Default Action workflows.

 3. How do I add a webhook to my chatbot?